jhnbyrn/951-KLR-PAGES/klr_adc_reading.md

 ```
 First we set our tick counter r4 to Angle #2 - that controls when we will call the next function, which is where the actual ADC reads begin.

 Next, if the noise level 2F is > 64, we add one more fake knock pulse.
-This is odd because we're testing against an upper threshold here since 2F is inverted.
+If the noise level was <= 64, then we would normally get three pulses from the first function, __3C__.
+For lower noise levels, we could get as few as one pulse from that function, but in that case we're guaranteed to get another one from here.

 If we don't add that pulse, we check if the self-test countdown variable 31h has bit 2 set, and if so we mask it to 7 or les before returning.
 TODO - investigate why.